-Maine course: Error sends dumpling machine to the wrong Portland
+Maine course: Error sends dumpling machine to wrong Portland

 “They end up working with someone who either doesn’t ship a lot, or they could ship a lot but just don’t know their geography,” she said.

-L’Heureux was able to file a required document, the import security filing, that directed the machine to be put on a truck to Maine, not Oregon, when it landed at the port of Tacoma.
+L’Heureux was able to file a required document, the import security filing, that directed the machine to be put on a truck to Maine, not Oregon, when it landed in Tacoma, Washington.

 Lee said the cross-country shipping cost almost as much as the machine itself, though he didn’t tell the newspaper what the costs were.
 Now that the machine has arrived, Lee and Guyer are learning to use it.